londogard/londogard-nlp-toolkit/README.md

 Londogard Natural Language Processing Toolkit written in Kotlin for the JVM.
 This toolkit will be used throughout Londogard libraries/products such as our Summarizer, Text-Generation & more.

-⚠️ Still Work In Progress ⚠️

-A lot of the components are in a good place already 🥳
 First of, `LanguageSupport.<ISO_COUNTRY_CODE>`helps figuring out what is and isn't supported for certain languages.
 Utilities that makes sense to provide your own data, like Word Embeddings & Tokenizers, are available for any language if you provide your own models.

 - ✔️Word Embeddings including basic Word Embeddings, 'Light Word Embeddings' & BytePairEmbeddings